fmglobal/firemodelingworkshop/index.markdown

 Each oral presentation has a 25 minute time slot for a 20 minutes presentation with 5 minutes for discussion.

 The posters sizes should be approximately of 594 x 841 mm (24 x 33 inches) in vertical (portrait) orientation.
-Please prepare a short (1-2 slide) presentation for the poster session.
+Please prepare a short (1 slide, < 3 minute) presentation for the poster session to introduce/advertise your work.

 Upon completion of the workshop, authors may provide a compressed PDF (<20MB) of their presentation/poster if they wish for it to be archived on this website.
 Further instructions will be provided during the workshop.